JStew & Cori Celebrate 2 Years Together, Here’s A Look Back At Year 1

 All the plans I had made just disintegrated.

 But this is not my first rodeo when it comes to dealing with a crisis, unfortunately.
-I knew that, as everyone else around me was doing, I needed to tighten my boot straps and keep marching forward--we'd figure it out along the way.
-As fate would have it, a long-time family friend had just been furloughed from their job, and agreed to come stay with me, so that I could have someone help the kids with their distance learning, as they had all gone to remote schooling the next week.
+I knew that, as everyone else around me was doing, I needed to tighten my bootstraps and keep marching forward--we'd figure it out along the way.
+As fate would have it, a long-time family friend had just been furloughed from their job and agreed to come to stay with me, so that I could have someone help the kids with their distance learning, as they had all gone to remote schooling the next week.

 When JStew was able to go back into the studio, one of the key components that had been missing for us, was the ability to interact with our listeners on the phone.
 We were finally able to take phone calls, and to be able to hear, with our own ears, that people were listening, liking what we were doing, and were out there living it with us!
 That was the best feeling ever!
 That connection is what's key to any morning show, and we had been without it to start.
 Once we got that, everything started to fall into place, and I think we've established a nice little rhythm and rapport now.

 It's been an honor and our pleasure to get to spend time with you each morning.
-Your phone calls, emails and messages mean the world to us and keep us going.
-We thank you for inviting us into your lives during this past year, and becoming a part of ours.
+Your phone calls, emails, and messages have meant the world to us and have kept us going.
+We thank you for inviting us into your lives during this past year and becoming a part of ours.
 We look forward to enjoying what the future brings for all of us.

 We've put together a little picture timeline/gallery of what the last year has been in the life of JStew & Cori in the morning.